A convergent scheme for the Bayesian filtering problem based on the Fokker--Planck equation and deep splitting: The online deep splitting filter and main results

 The benefit of directly obtaining a normalized density has to be compared to the additional computational cost of evaluating or approximating this integral.
-In this work, we consider the unnormalized version. \end{remark} The scene is now set for applying the deep splitting methodology between each of the measurement updates.
+In this work, we consider the unnormalized version of the filtering density, but we note that the same methodology holds for the normalized version.
+This should be seen as a generalization allowing a more flexible framework where normalization is not necessarily required.
+In practice, as we discuss in Section~\ref{section: numerical discussion} we perform an approximative normalization for numerical stability. \end{remark} The scene is now set for applying the deep splitting methodology between each of the measurement updates.
 However, the derivation in this paper is done in a slightly different way that avoids the explicit splitting equations seen in \cite{bagmark_1,Arnulf_PDE}.
 This leads to the same approximation scheme in the end, but is beneficial for our error analysis.
 To prepare for Feynman--Kac representations, used in the the deep splitting scheme and the error analysis, we introduce $X\colon[0,T]\times \Omega \to \mathbb{R}^d$, that for all $t\in [0,T]$, $\mathbb{P}$-a.s., satisfies

 Here $\widetilde{q}_0$ is a probability density with finite moments.
 A natural choice is $\widetilde{q}_0=q_0$, but to emphasize that this is not necessary, and since it gives increased flexibility in the resulting optimization problem, we have a general $\widetilde{q}_0$ here.
-From this point, with a slight abuse of notation, we let $t_n \defeq t_{0,n}$, $n=0,\dots,N$, and the previously defined time points $(t_k)_{k=0}^K$ will consistently be denoted by $(t_{k,0})_{k=0}^K$.
+From this point, with a slight abuse of notation, we denote by $(t_n)_{n=0}^N$ the time partition between the first two observation times $t_{0,0}$ and $t_{1,0}$, i.e., $t_n \defeq t_{0,n}$, $n=0,\dots,N$, and the previously defined observation time points $(t_k)_{k=0}^K$ will consistently be denoted by $(t_{k,0})_{k=0}^K$ to clarify the distinction.
+We do this to simplify the notation in the formulas and the following proofs.
 We have the following Feynman--Kac representation for the solution $p_{k}$.
+We remark that here it is sufficient that $\mu$ and $\sigma$ have bounded derivatives. \begin{proposition}[Feynman--Kac representation formula] The solutions $p_{k}$, $k=0,\dots,K-1$, to \eqref{eq: global Fokker--Planck with update}, in the time points $t_{k,n+1}$, $n=0,\dots,N-1$, and $x\in\R^d$, satisfy